 If you hear that someone has the flu, call the church office.
 When people get sick, they don’t have the energy to make phone calls and might not have called.

 Offer your help to those who are coping with the flu.
 If we hear that anyone needs help – perhaps items from the grocery store or a big pot of soup - we’ll post a request on the Flu Hot Topic on the website and Facebook.
 We won’t post a name, just the need.
-Meanwhile, if you are willing to be contacted for flu-related needs, please call Cathy so she can add you to the list of flu-season helpers.
+Meanwhile, if you are willing to be contacted for flu-related needs, please call the office so we can add you to the list of flu-season helpers.

 Cleaning will help us stay healthy.